THE ROLE OF EXERCISE IN WEIGHT REDUCTION

 - Preventing diabetes, high blood pressure, and high cholesterol.

-Some people can continue with weight reduction in Missouri by themselves, but most should seek help from a health care provider.
+Some people can continue with weight reduction by themselves, but most should seek help from a health care provider.
 Your provider will check your pulse, blood pressure, and heart; ask about your medical history; perform a physical exam and order lab tests if necessary.

 Your health care provider may refer you to a dietitian to plan your diet.
 A dietitian can prepare a healthy diet that will help you lose 1 to 2 pounds a week.
-The diet will provide fewer calories a day to maintain your ideal weight and help in reduction of weight Missouri.
+The diet will provide fewer calories a day to maintain your ideal weight and help in reduction of weight.

 Your health care provider will recommend the right kinds of exercise for you.
 Your health care provider may suggest that you: